KarlRong/Eye-controlled-e-reader/README.md

 1. Open with PyCharm and set Project Interpreter to Virtualenv Enviroment in ./venv/
 2. Run 'OpenFaceOffline.exe' in https://github.com/KarlRong/OpenFace
 3. Keep head fixed in use.
 This restrication will be removed in the future
-4. Run script 'calibrate'
-5. Run script 'main'
+4. Run script 'main'.
+It will first have a calibration phase.
+Gaze at the red ball shown on the screen and keep head fixed
-6. Now when you gaze at botoom of the page, it will scroll to next
+5. Now when you gaze at botoom of the page, it will scroll to next

 ## License
 [MIT](http://opensource.org/licenses/MIT)